nerock/invoicebidder/README.md

 ## Try it
-Hosted in my droplet at `ib.manueladalid.dev` route (careful please cheapest DO tier) Swagger UI only working local for some reason I have yet to investigate
+Hosted in my droplet at `ib.manueladalid.dev` route (careful please cheapest DO tier)

 ## Design choices
 Although unnecessary for the scope the application is designed as a modular monolith,